psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 ## Simple Yet Effective:
 ### Bernie Sanders

-Googling Bernie Sanders, I see that [his website](https://berniesanders.com/){:target="_blank"} is the third hit after his Wikipedia entry and Twitter account.
+Googling Bernie Sanders, I saw that [his website](https://berniesanders.com/){:target="_blank"} is the third hit after his Wikipedia entry and Twitter account.
 That's fine.
-When I land on his site, the contrast to Joe Biden's site is really stark.
+When I landed on his site, the contrast to Joe Biden's site is really stark.
 There's a video playing in the background, the text is left aligned, and white space is used well.
 Signing up to their mailing list is the most important CTA besides the donate button; Biden's website had some popover that didn't appear consistently and I couldn't tell when it would appear or not.
 Bernie's website does a much better job here; they're just asking you for your email first and will bombard you with information later.
-The only similarity is that Bernie's site is also red, white, and blue but it uses blue hues instead of only the three colors.
+The only similarity is that Bernie's site is also red, white, and blue but it uses blue hues instead of only the three colors so that it is less obvious using a patriotic palette.

 ![Bernie Sanders' homepage and navigation](/assets/img/bernie_home_nav.jpg "Bernie Sanders' homepage and navigation")

-I really like the menu on Bernie's website&mdash;it's clear, concise, and I know exactly what to click on to get the information I want.
+I really liked the menu on Bernie's website&mdash;it's clear, concise, and I knew exactly what to click on to get the information I wanted.
-When I navigate to issues, I see that it's a piece of cake to find what I'm looking for.
-There's an elevator pitch with Bernie's signature, and it kind of makes me laugh because it's sort of like having an email with an image of someone's signature; everyone knows it's not real, but it's trying to be authentic.
+When I navigated to issues, I saw that it's a piece of cake to find what I was looking for.
+There's an elevator pitch with Bernie's signature, and it kind of made me laugh because it's sort of like having an email with an image of someone's signature; everyone knows it's not real, but it's trying to be authentic.

 The issues on the page are concisely labeled in a blue field/button.
-There's no mistaking anything for something else and I don't have to dig around.
+There's no mistaking anything for something else and I didn't have to dig around.
 Clicking through the various issues, each issue also has a short summary on top why Bernie thinks the issue is important.
 You can just imagine Bernie yelling these things at you.

 ![Bernie Sanders' issues page and footer](/assets/img/bernie_issues_footer.jpg "Bernie Sanders' issue page and footer")